As Dave Harvey retires from his co-leadership position at Park People, he reflects on the incredible journey since founding the organization in 2011.

 Decisions will be made by a team of reviewers composed of Park People staff in consultation with TD.
 Application selection will be based on the following criteria:

-Your group can link to an environmental focus in many ways, whether through environmental education, a commitment to sustainability practices, or stewardship activities:
+Your group can demonstrate an environmental focus in many ways, whether through environmental education, a commitment to sustainability practices, or stewardship activities:

 We encourage you to get creative and think outside the box!